 "The sufferings of Christ, and the glory that should follow."
-1 Peter 1:11
+1 Peter i.
+11.

-THE Lord Jesus Christ came into this world to suffer, and he did suffer many things, he suffered everything that was needful for the salvation of our souls, for the confirmation of God's truth, and for God's eternal glory.
-His love therefore, in this respect has been put to the test, and it has proved its reality; that many waters could not quench it, nor could floods drown it.
-And those who are his must also be put to the test; they must be brought to know that truth which the world hates, and despises, and turns its back upon: which the world ever has persecuted; for it is impossible but that offences will come; but woe to that man by whom the offence comes.
-Therefore, we must be put to the test as to whether we can endure tribulation for the truth's sake; and then, says Peter, "The God of all grace, who has called us unto his eternal glory by Christ Jesus, after that you have suffered a while, make you perfect, stablish, strengthen, settle you."
+THE Lord Jesus Christ came into this world to suffer, and he did suffer many things, he suffered everything that was needful for the salvation of our souls, for the confirmation of God's truth, and for God's eternal glory. love therefore in this respect has been put to the test, and it has proved its reality; that many waters could not quench it, nor could floods drown it.
+And those who are his must also be put to the test; they must be brought to know that truth which the world hates, and despises, and turns its back upon: which the world ever has persecuted; for it is impossible but that offences will come; but woe to that man by whom the offence cometh.
+Therefore, we must be put to the test as to whether we can endure tribulation for the truth's sake; and then, says Peter, "The God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you."
 Then, when brought into this establishment of the truth, we can understand a little of the apostle's reckoning when he says, "I reckon that the sufferings of this present time are not worthy to be compared with the glory that shall be revealed in us."
 It is of this glory that we have this morning to speak; the glory that should follow the sufferings of Christ personally and also relatively; for the words will stand good in both respects; that as glory should follow his personal sufferings, so shall glory follow the sufferings of his people.
 But you can say that of no other people; you can say that of no other order of things.
-How poor is the honor, how dull is the glory, and how miserable and uncertain are the advantages that result from the ten thousand sufferings of this world to attain worldly fame and worldly objects; but here there is no uncertainty, here there will be no dissatisfaction; here every one will be satisfied with the reward.
+How poor is the honour, how dull is the glory, and how miserable and uncertain are the advantages that result from the ten thousand sufferings of this world to attain worldly fame and worldly objects; but here there is no uncertainty, here there will be no dissatisfaction; here every one will be satisfied with the reward.

-I can give you this morning, the Lord enabling me, only a very poor sample of the glory that follows the sufferings of Christ, in comparison of what that glory really is; but in order that you may see what I am somewhat aiming at, I will take three words as expressive of that path in which I wish to travel; resurrection, ascension and exaltation.
+I can give you this morning, the Lord enabling me, only a very poor sample of the glory that follows the sufferings of Christ, in comparison of what that glory really is; but in order that you may see what I am somewhat aiming at,